 We highly recommend that you configure more secure passwords for the default user.
 Preferably, these passwords should be randomly generated and stored in a password vault.

-ALTER USER cassandra WITH PASSWORD '<NEW PASSWORD>'
+ALTER ROLE cassandra WITH PASSWORD = '<NEW PASSWORD>';

-ALTER USER root WITH PASSWORD '<NEW PASSWORD>'
+ALTER ROLE root WITH PASSWORD = '<NEW PASSWORD>';

 To easily change the password for the Cassandra database, execute the change-cassandra-password-script script.
 This will allow you to change the credentials without a DataMiner restart.